JBHood/Weather-Application/README.md

 the weather for the town of Bonnyrigg, Midlothian, Scotland.

-The tests are Typescript Jasmine tests and will run using the spec runner within the same project inside a folder called Unit Tests and a file called SpecRunner.html, just open this file in a browser from its current location.
+The tests are Typescript Jasmine tests and will run using the spec runner within the same project inside a folder called 'Unit Tests' and a file called 'SpecRunner.html', just open this file in a browser from its current location.

-I have hosted the site on www.waverleymarket.com
+I have hosted the site on www.waverleymarket.com this is my own domain.

 There is a lot more that could be done if there was more time.
 Its pretty much a text based solution and on a fixed location (Bonnyrig)